 It is believed that Nagarjuna's head and body were separated but do not decay and over time move closer together.
 Once they rejoin, his activity will continue.

-There is a lot of debate about what Nagarjuna did and did not actually write, which is outside the scope of this article.
+The Tibetan Tengyur ascribes about one hundred eighty texts on both the sutras and tantras to him.
+There is a lot of scholarly debate about what Nagarjuna did and did not actually write, which is outside the scope of this article.
 Instead, we will focus on the major works widely attributed to him that are available in English.

 His treatises are divided in various ways.
 Mabja Jangchub Tsondru divides them into three groups:

 - Those belonging to the Causal Vehicle of Characteristics